LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/conditionals.rst

 .. figure:: figures/conditional-flow.png
    :height: 500px
-   :alt: A diagram showing how the flow of a program branches based on the value of the condition in an if-else statement
+   :alt: A diagram showing how the flow of a program branches based on the value of the condition in an if-else statement.
+If the condition is true, one code block executes.
+If the condition is false, a different code block executes.

 ``else if`` Statements